mercari/tortoise/docs/configuration.md

 <img alt="Tortoise" src="images/eating.jpg" width="400px"/>

-The cluster admin can set the global configurations via flags.
+The cluster admin can set the global configurations via the configuration file.
+The configuration file is passed via `--config` flag.

 ```
 RangeOfMinMaxReplicasRecommendationHours:     The time (hours) range of minReplicas and maxReplicas recommendation (default: 1)